-All of Latitude.sh's servers feature Intelligent Platform Management Interface (IPMI) so your server can be managed remotely from anywhere.
+All of Latitude.sh's servers feature Intelligent Platform Management Interface (IPMI) so your server can be managed remotely.
 You can access your server's IPMI through the browser or CLI.
 Remote access allows you to manage your server even when it's off or unresponsive.

 One second before you scroll

-To connect to Latitude.sh's internal network you will need to download a Fortinet-compatible VPN client.
+To connect to Latitude.sh's internal network, you must download a Fortinet-compatible VPN client.

-The first step is to connect to our internal network by connecting to a VPN.
-This is needed because our IPMI runs on private IPs for security purposes.
+The first step is to connect to our internal network via VPN.
+This is needed because IPMI runs on private IPs.

-- On the Servers page, select the server you'd like to access and click on Remote access
+- On the Servers page, select the server you'd like to access, click on Actions and select Remote access.

-- Use the credentials provided to you to connect to our network using the VPN client you downloaded.
+- Use the credentials provided to connect to our network using the VPN client you downloaded.

 - Save the connection, insert the username and password provided and click on Connect.